suharar/Data_Analysis/README.md

 ![Plotly](https://img.shields.io/badge/Plotly-239120?style=for-the-badge&logo=plotly&logoColor=white)
 <br>

-This SQL and Tableau project provides a detailed analysis of the COVID-19 pandemic's impact globally.
-Through SQL queries, it examines trends in cases, deaths, and vaccinations, which are visualized in Tableau dashboards to offer an interactive and comprehensive overview of the data over time.
-[TBUpdated]
+This project performs EDA and preprocessing on a bike-sharing dataset using Python, focusing on demand prediction.
+It highlights data cleaning, seasonal trend analysis, and feature selection, preparing the data for effective time series forecasting.

 #